-The Division Head or equivalent and their management accountant are responsible for creating the proposed structures and workforce requirements for approval, and they will retain accountability for these.
+The Director and their management accountant are responsible for creating the proposed structures and workforce requirements for approval by the appropriate Executive Director (either Chief People Officer, Chief Operating Officer, Chief Nurse dependent upon department proposing new or changed roster) and Chief Finance Officer, and they will retain accountability for these.
+This approval applies to all new and all amended rosters.